-Here, again, the first term on the right of each equation is evaluated $\theta$ -centered in time, and the second term is evaluated at the old time level.
+Here, again, the first term on the right of each equation is evaluated θ -centered in time, and the second term is evaluated at the old time level.

 The algorithm presented here is a variation of an unpublished algorithm first developed by one of us for usage in transport codes employing the IFS-PPPL transport model, which is a precursor to the current GLF23 model.
 In this note we show it to be in fact a Newton iteration and hence it can be iterated each individual time step to improve robustness.
-Variants of this algorithm have also been briefly mentioned in Ref.
-[7] and [8].
+Variants of this algorithm have also been briefly mentioned in Refs.
+[7,8].
 Taking a single iteration is a similar concept to that proposed by Beam and Warming [9] for systems of hyperbolic equations, while performing multiple iterations is equivalent to the nonlinearly consistent method [10], both of which are discussed in Ref.
 [11].
-A significant new feature of the method presented here is that the linearization has been done semi-analytically (but without assuming any particular form for $\chi(T')$ ).
+Another approach to iterative algorithms for these types of problems is discussed in Ref.
+[12].
+A significant new feature of the method presented here is that the linearization has been done semi-analytically (but without assuming any particular form for $\chi(T)$).
 This allows us to keep the implicit difference equations in tri-diagonal form, even after the linearization.
 One does not need to calculate Jacobians or use Krylov methods such as GMRES as is done in [11].
 Since the tri-diagonal solution method is very efficient and already being used by the codes we are targeting, the modification only amounts to a simple re-definition of the coefficients and essentially no increase in running times.

-Application to a JET Discharge
+Application to a IET discharge

 Here we show an example with the method implemented in the PTRANSP code as part of the finite difference algorithm that is used to advance the electron and ion thermal transport equations.
-The thermal transport equations are a pair of diffusive-convective equations, similar to equation (11), that are coupled tightly through an equipartition term that is proportional to the difference between the electron and ion temperatures.
-When the finite difference approximations to the transport equations are advanced in time using an implicit technique, the result is a block tridiagonal system of algebraic equations similar to equation (4) that must be solved each time step.
+The thermal transport equations are a pair of diffusive-convective equations, similar to Eq.
+(11), that are coupled tightly through an equipartition term that is proportional to the difference between the electron and ion temperatures.
+When the finite difference approximations to the transport equations are advanced in time using an implicit technique, the result is a block tridiagonal system of algebraic equations similar to Eq.
+(4) that must be solved each time step.